Jim Crow laws: Jury trials

 The Sixth Amendment to the United States Constitution grants criminal defendants the right to a trial by a jury of their peers.
 While federal law required that convictions could only be granted by a unanimous jury for federal crimes, states were free to set their own jury requirements.
 All but two states, Oregon and Louisiana, opted for unanimous juries for conviction.
 Oregon and Louisiana, however, allowed juries of at least 10–2 to decide a criminal conviction.
 Louisiana's law was amended in 2018 to require a unanimous jury for criminal convictions, effective in 2019.
 Prior to that amendment, the law had been seen as a remnant of Jim Crow laws, because it allowed minority voices on a jury to be marginalized.
 In 2020, the Supreme Court found, in Ramos v.
 Louisiana, that unanimous jury votes are required for criminal convictions at state levels, thereby nullifying Oregon's remaining law, and overturning previous cases in Louisiana.

 Later court cases

 In 1971, the U.S. Supreme Court (the Burger Court), in Swann v.
 Charlotte-Mecklenburg Board of Education, upheld desegregation busing of students to achieve integration.

-Interpretation of the Constitution and its application to minority rights continues to be controversial as Court membership changes.
-Observers such as Ian F. Lopez believe that in the 2000s, the Supreme Court has become more protective of the status quo.
+The Voting Rights Act has been substantially weakened by the Roberts Court.
+In Shelby County v.
+Holder (2013), the Court removed the federal preclearance requirement for any Southern state alteration in voting policies.
+In Louisiana v.
+Callais (2026), the Court ruled that the interpretation of section 2 as requiring the creation of majority-minority districts was unconstitutional, and that plaintiffs must prove a state intentionally redistricted based on race.
+In her dissent, Justice Elena Kagan wrote that Louisiana v.
+Callais "renders Section 2 all but a dead letter".